vitrion/sipt/README.md

 2. Install Spark and Hadoop according to the developer's webpage:
       - Apache Spark (https://spark.apache.org/docs/latest/) and
       - Apache Hadoop (http://hadoop.apache.org/docs/r3.0.3/hadoop-project-dist/hadoop-common/SingleCluster.html)
-3. Assuming that both Spark and Hadoop are installed properly, download and unzip the "sipt_v1.0.zip" file.
-You will be able to examine the output directory `~/Downloads/sipt_v1.0/`, where you will find:
+3. Assuming that both Spark and Hadoop are installed properly, download and unzip the "sipt_v1.0.zip" file in your home directory.
+You will be able to examine the output directory `~/sipt_v1.0/`, where you will find:
       - The directory "./ImageSet" with some sample images,
       - The JAR file "sipt_2.11-1.0.jar" that represents the SIPT toolkit,
       - The file "SampleCode.scala" and